armbian/documentation/docs/User-Guide_Getting-Started.md

 For each board we usually provide:

-- one CLI server image with Debian Buster
+- one CLI server image with Debian Buster userspace
-- one CLI server image with Ubuntu Focal
+- one CLI server image with Ubuntu Focal userspace
-- one desktop image with Ubuntu Focal **or** Debian Buster
+- one desktop image with Ubuntu Focal userspace **or** Debian Buster userspace

 Other unsupported builds may also be available (like Debian Stretch/Bullseye or Ubuntu Disco/Eoan/Hirsute).